-Many people wonder about the difference between the famous Vietnamese noodle soup known as Pho for North and South Vietnam.
-If you ask any Vietnamese, they will quickly tell you that there is a difference between the North and South Vietnamese Pho Noodle Soup.
+Many people wonder about the difference between the famous Vietnamese noodle soup, Pho for North and South Vietnam.
+If you ask any Vietnamese, they will quickly tell you that there is a difference between North and South Vietnamese Pho Noodle Soup.

-The main difference between the northern and southern iconic Vietnamese dish known as Pho is that the southern Vietnamese Pho is sweeter than the northern Pho.
-North and south Vietnam also tend to use different meats to flavor the Pho, with both the north and south using a lot of beef.
+The main difference between the northern and southern iconic Vietnamese dish Pho is that southern Vietnamese Pho is sweeter than northern Pho.
+North and south Vietnam also use different meats to flavor the Pho, with the north and south using a lot of beef.
 The spices or flavoring north and south Vietnamese add to the Pho are also different.

 These unique differences only add to the debate within Vietnam and elsewhere on which Pho is the best and the tastiest.